aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 Firstly, we defined the `multiply()` method in the class scope.
 This step simply involves running the calculation function `multiplication()` that we declared outside of the work chain scope (we also imported the `calcfunction` method from the aiida engine).
 We used the `x` and `y` **inputs** of the work chain, as inputs for the calculation function.
-Note how we refere to the inputs of the work chain, e.g., `self.inputs.x`.
+Note how we refer to the inputs of the work chain, e.g., `self.inputs.x`.
 Remember, `multiply()` should not (and cannot) generate data by itself.
 It has to rely on *calculation functions* like in the example, or on *calculation jobs*, which will be demonstrated later on.
 Then, there are other two instructions in `multiply()`: